LeonardGreulich/StepDistPlugin/README.md

 ## Background processing

-The plugin provides background processing capabilities.
-It automatically registers a foreground service on Android and enables background execution on iOS.
+The plugin provides robust background processing capabilities.
+It automatically registers a foreground service (background-enabled service with a foreground notification) on Android and enables background execution on iOS.
 It is not required that the parent Cordova application implements mechanisms for background execution.